bakeromso/IntelliJ-IDEA-Java-Card-Project-Template/README.md

 ```
 ### Communicating with the applet
 Through GlobalPlatformPro it is possible to send raw APDU commands so that we can talk with the applet.
 However
-I did not manage to get this to work with GlobalPlatformPro, which is why I used [apdu4j](https://github.com/martinpaljak/apdu4j/releases)
+I did not manage to get this to work with GlobalPlatformPro, which is why I used apdu4j for this.
+You can get the
-for this.
+ latest version [here](https://github.com/martinpaljak/apdu4j/releases), or use the version from the repo.
 #### Communicating through apdu4j
 Navigate to the location where you placed the apdu4j.jar file. <br>
 Find the name of your reader